boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

    ![Manage Accounts](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/ManageDS.png)

 ## Link Google BigQuery data source with Google Analytics
-Google BigQuery is a data warehouse and only supports live connection in Bold BI.
-You can link your Google BigQuery with Google Analytics by following the official documentation steps about [linking Google BigQuery with Google Analytics](https://support.google.com/analytics/answer/3416092?hl=en).
+Google BigQuery is a data warehouse and that only supports live connection in Bold BI.
+You can link your Google BigQuery with Google Analytics by following the official documentation steps on how to [linking Google BigQuery with Google Analytics](https://support.google.com/analytics/answer/3416092?hl=en).

 ### Connect using custom attribute and dashboard parameter

-We have added support for **custom attributes and dashboard parameters** to the data source connection.
-You can connect to the data source using custom attributes or dashboard parameters.
+We have added support for **custom attributes and dashboard parameters** in the data source connection.
+You can now connect to the data source using custom attributes or dashboard parameters.

 **Custom Attribute**